gsuuon/model.nvim/README.md

   - directly in buffer
   - transform/extract text
   - append/replace/insert modes
-- 🦜 Chat in `llmchat` filetype buffer
+- 🦜 Chat in `mchat` filetype buffer
   - edit settings or messages at any point
   - basic syntax highlights and folds
   - can switch to different models